chrisguest75/shell_examples/36_git/sections/FAQS.md

 ### Checkout a file from another branch

-Can be used to undo file changes in a branch.
+Use to undo single file changes in a branch.

 ```sh
 # Get the version of the file from origin/master